singhvik/singhvik.github.io/_posts/2020-08-29-java9-new-features.md

  }
 ```

-In Java 9 you can create resources outside `try` statement but remember that resources should be either `final` or effectively `final`.
+You can see ability to create resources outside `try` statement greatly improves the readability.
+This is specially true in case multiple resources are needed within same try with resource.